geobreed/zettelnotes/summary/(WIKI) Motivation.md

 Maslow’s theory said that lower level needs has to be fulfilled before higher level needs.
 A good manager will be able to assess at what level an employee currently at and supply fulfillment for that level needs.

 From Maslow view, money is the lowest hierarchy, and other need has higher level.
+McGregor’s theory X also put money as poor motivator and consider praise and recognition as stronger one in theory Y.

+Motivated Agent always look for better ways to work, more quality oriented, and more productive.